 Parks Service procedures.
-Grounds Management Services are required to fill out standard accident forms for each incident whether involving staff (Accident/Incident Report) or members of the public (Report of Accident to Members of the Public on Council Property) [see Appendices L].
+Grounds Management Services are required to fill out standard accident forms for each incident whether involving staff or members of the public.
 These are passed to the teams Line Manager and to the Health and Safety Advisor in Personnel Services.
 They also keep their own First Aid / Accident book in which details of incidents are recorded.